Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-08.md

 ## After Class

 Make a project tracker for your project.
-List all of the deliverables and assign them a due date.

-## Additional Resources
+Your project must include a list of all tasks required to complete your project.
+Your tracker should contain the following:

+- List of all Tasks

+Each task should define:

+- The deliverable
+	- This needs to be clearly defined and measurable
+- The date it should be completed